rathukoral/TechnicalAssessment/README.md

 # Installation
-To install the dependencies for this test suite, run the following command: npm install
+To install the dependencies for this test suite, run the following command:
+- npm install
+- Local PC Chrome version should match with the given version in package.json
 # Configuration
 This test suite is pre-configured to run tests using the configuration file located in ./wdio.conf.js.
 You can modify this file to configure the test suite to your needs.

 # Running the Tests
-To run the tests, use the following command: npm run wdio
+To run the tests, use the following command:
+- npm run wdio

 This will launch the tests using the configuration specified in the wdio.conf.js file.

+# View Allure Report
+To view the report , use the following command:
+- allure generate allure-results && allure open

+This will open up a new browser window and will display all the results in a beautiful HTML format.

 # Dependencies
 This test suite has the following dependencies: